 How will the city prioritize which major streets to include in the Accelerated Pavement Maintenance Program?

 Included in the accelerated pavement maintenance program are some of the city’s most deteriorated major streets with an asphalt surface that has reached the end of its service life or where preventative treatments no longer benefit the road.
 Maintenance on these streets was previously approved by the Phoenix City Council.
-Street Transportation Department developed work plans for fiscal years 2021 through 2023 using a Pavement Management System (PMS) methodology.
-The foundation of PMS is field data from a specialized van with high-tech devices that measure and record road conditions to identify which streets require treatment.
-In addition to utilizing the PMS methodology, public input, gathered from a robust community engagement process, was also considered in the development of the workplan for fiscal years 2021 through 2023.
+Street Transportation Department developed work plans for fiscal years 2021 through 2023 using a Pavement Management System methodology.
+The foundation of PMS is field data from a specialized van, the Automated Road Analyzer, or ARAN.
+ARAN is equipped with high-tech devices that measure and record road conditions to identify which streets require treatment.
+Learn more about ARAN here.
+In addition to utilizing the Pavement Management System methodology, public input, gathered from a robust community engagement process, was also considered in the development of the workplan for fiscal years 2021 through 2023.

 What types of pavement maintenance will major streets receive?